Seasonal App

 The test on the mockup ran more smoothly, probably also because some issues were addressed right after the wireframes test.
 Another solution that may have proved to be correct, was to not make the main menu sticky like in the previous test, as the participants who tested the wireframes often did not find content below the safe area.
 This was not the case with the mockup.

-After running each test, I gathered the results in a report and illustrated them in an affinity map that also presented some potential solutions.
+After running each test, I gathered the results in a report and illustrated them in two affinity maps (one for the wireframes prototype, one for the mockup version) that also presented some potential solutions.

 Conclusion